 Hans Mende MBA

 Role Non-Executive Director

 Experience Hans has been President of AMCI since he co-founded the company in 1986.
 Prior to founding AMCI, Hans was with the Thyssen Group, in various senior executive positions including President of Thyssen Carbometal Inc. from 1968 to 1986.
 Hans has served as a director of Alpha Natural Resources (Inc) USA (ANR) and as Chairman of the Board of Directors of ANR Holdings from 2003 to 2005.
 Hans is currently a non-executive director of White Energy Limited.

 Special Nil

 Responsibilities

-Interest in Shares and Options (direct and indirect) Ordinary Shares - 9,859,789
+Interest in Shares Ordinary Shares - 10,859,789

+and Options (direct

+and indirect)

-Former directorships held Whitehaven Coal Ltd - Non-executive Director appointed 3 May 2007, ceased 2 July 2012
+Former Whitehaven Coal Ltd - Non-executive Director appointed 3 May 2007, ceased 2 July

+directorships held 2012

-in previous three years MMX Mineracao - Non-executive Director appointed 28 April 2006, ceased 23 September 2013
+in previous three MMX Mineracao - Non-executive Director appointed 28 April 2006, ceased 23

-1

-Andy Plummer BSc Mining Eng

-Dala Non-Especialist Disposes
+years September 2013

 Andy Plummer BSc Mining Eng Role Non-Executive Director Experience Andy has over 35 years' experience in the investment banking and mining industries.
 He holds a BSc Mining Engineering from the Colorado School of Mines, USA.
 He was most recently an Executive Director of Whitehaven Coal Limited and King Island Scheelite Limited and prior to that was an Executive Director of Excel Coal Limited.
 During his tenure at both Whitehaven and Excel he was responsible for business development activities.
 He has worked in the Australian banking and finance industry since 1985 with Eureka Capital Partners, Resource Finance Corporation and Westpac.
 Prior to that, he was employed in a variety of management and technical positions with ARCO Coal, Utah International and Consolidation Coal.
-Special Responsibilities Chairman of the Nominations & Remuneration Committee and member of Occupational Health, Safety & Environment Committee Interest in Shares and Options (direct and indirect) Ordinary Shares - 6,374,684 Former directorships held in previous three years Whitehaven Coal Ltd - Executive Director appointed 17 October 2008, ceased 3 May 2012 King Island Scheelite Ltd - Non-executive Director appointed 1 March 2006, ceased 24 October 2012
+Special Chairman of the Nominations & Remuneration Committee and member of Occupational Responsibilities Health, Safety & Environment Committee Interest in Shares and Options (direct Ordinary Shares - 9,313,757 and indirect) W// 1 0 1141 5 6 B: 4 147 0 41 0000 1014 Former directorships held in Whitehaven Coal Ltd - Executive Director appointed 17 October 2008, ceased 3 May 2012 previous three years King Island Scheelite Ltd - Non-executive Director appointed 1 March 2006, ceased 24 October 2012